miluskapajuelo/MiluskaPajuelo/README.md

 ## 📖 About me

-* 💻 I'm a front-end developer in Konecta
+* 💻 I'm a front-end developer jr.
 * 🎓 I'm a Industrial Engineer
 * 📱 I'm instructor in PyLadies
 *  💡 I like to explore new technologies and develop software solutions and quick hacks.